 Measurement or measuring range is the total range that the device can measure in normal conditions.
 When we say normal, we mean no overpressure limits (OPL) or maximum working pressure (MWP), things like that.
 We’ll usually find this range on the vendor’s website.

-You can also calculate the measuring range by finding the difference between the upper range limit (URL) and the lower range limit (LRL) of the device.
+We can also calculate the measuring range by finding the difference between the upper range limit (URL) and the lower range limit (LRL) of the device.

-Keep in mind the difference between calibration range and measuring range.
-Measuring or measurement range covers the total range of your device.
-However, you might not need that whole range for the measurement you are doing.
-Therefore, you should calibrate your device to read a range of values within the measuring range, and we call this your calibration range.
-Let’s see this in an example.
+We should keep in mind the difference between calibration range and measuring range.
+Measuring or measurement range covers the total range of a device.
+However, we might not need that whole range for the measurement you are doing.
+Therefore, we should calibrate the device to read a range of values within the measuring range, and we call this as calibration range.

 If you’re looking into the Cerabar PMP75 from Endress+Hauser, the website states that it can measure pressures from -1/0 up to 400 bar (measurement range).
 But your process only varies from 30 to 100 bar.
 So you calibrate your device to read between 30 bar, your LRV, and 100 bar, your URV.
 That gives you your calibration range.
 And that’s it!